Ireland in the Eurovision Song Contest 2012: Background

-The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
-RTÉ confirmed their intentions to participate at the 2012 Eurovision Song Contest on 2 November 2012.
+As part of its duties as participating broadcaster, RTÉ organises the selection of its entry in the Eurovision Song Contest and broadcasts the event in the country.
+The broadcaster confirmed their intentions to participate at the 2012 contest on 2 November 2012.
 From 2008 to 2011, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
-For the 2012 Eurovision Song Contest, RTÉ announced alongside their confirmation on 2 November 2012 the organisation of Eurosong 2012 to choose the artist and song to represent Ireland at the contest.
+For the 2012 contest, RTÉ announced alongside their confirmation on 2 November 2012 the organisation of Eurosong 2012 to choose the artist and song.